-Where have you done your training from?
+Where you have done your training?

 Coming to the kitchen side of the hotel industry, how did you plan and visualize it?